Why choose Tanzania?

 The period is defined as the “short rains”.
 This is usually a period of about 4 weeks that occurs between late October and mid-December, although the exact period is of course unpredictable.
 In the Northern parks it could even occur earlier in October.
 This being said, the rains will rarely interfere with your safari since you won’t experience long periods of rain.

 If you choose to travel during this time, you would experience a lot less tourists and you can get great deals many places, until Christmas holiday starts around the 22nd.
-Then low season turns to peak over night, and if you want a Christmas holiday in Tanzania, be VERY early if you want top pick.
-(9 months).
-Zanzibar is normally completely fully booked from late September every year.
+Then low season turns to peak over night, and if you want a Christmas holiday in Tanzania, be VERY early if you want top picks.
+(9-12 months in advance).

 Ngorongoro Crater